splitly25/splitly/docs/database.md

 ```

 **Indexes:**
-- `creatorEmail`: Index for groups created by user
+- `creatorId`: Index for groups created by user
 - `members`: Index for groups user belongs to
 - `createdAt`: Descending index for sorting

+**Note:** When creating groups with emails, the system will automatically find or create users by email.
+If a user doesn't exist, it will be created with the name extracted from the email (characters before '@').

 **Example:**
 ```javascript